pktintali/purchase_service/example/README.md

 1. Make sure you have Flutter installed
 2. Clone or download this example
-3. Update the API key in `main.dart`
+3. Add `flutter_dotenv: ^5.1.0` to your `pubspec.yaml`
+4. Create a `.env` file with your RevenueCat API keys
+5. Update the code to load environment variables and use platform-specific keys
-4. Run the app:
+6. Run the app:

 ```bash
 flutter run